 and a driving force for music in Vestmannaeyjar.

-A collection of Icleandic birds including rare specimens (temporarily closed)
+A collection of Icleandic birds including rare specimens

 A stunning collection of birds caught and taxidermized by Ólafur Tryggvason.
 It includes some rare specimens of puffin.